trbielec/hospipal/README.md

-hospipal
+Hospipal
 ========

-Hospipal is a hospital management application for Windows
+Hospipal is a hospital management application for Windows, developed as a team as a project for SENG 403